Drought is Over, but Conservation is a Way of Life!

 This comprehensive web site is operated by the California Water Efficiency Partnership.

 Wondering how much water your own house uses?
 Try this handy Water Use Calculator (courtesy of the Alliance for Water Efficiency).

-Nearly half of Napa's treated drinking water is used outdoors, much of it wasted in overwatering lawns and gardens.
+More than a third of Napa's treated drinking water is used outdoors, much of it wasted in overwatering lawns and gardens.
 Like only 2% of the world, Napa has a Mediterranean climate, with cool, wet winters and summer droughts.
 Selecting appropriate plants, mulching, and frequently adjusting irrigation to match the weather are just a few of the actions you can take to save water in your landscape.